CleverRaven/Cataclysm-DDA/doc/TILESET.md

 `"filler"` is another special key that should be `true` if present.
 If a tilesheet is designated as filler, entries from its directory will be ignored if an entry from a non-filler directory has already defined the same id.
 Entries will also be ignored if the id was already defined by in the filler directory.
 Also, pngs from a filler directory will be ignored if they share a name with a png  from a non-filler directory.
 A filler tilesheet is useful when upgrading the art in a tileset: old, low-quality art can be placed on filler tilesheet and will be automatically replaced as better images are added to the non-filler tilesheets.

 ## Legacy tilesets

+Prior to October 2019 sprite indices in `tile_config.json` had to be calculated by hand.
+Following is a description for them.

 ### tilesheets
 Each tilesheet contains 1 or more sprites with the same width and height.
 Each tilesheet contains one or more rows of exactly 16 sprites.
 Sprite index 0 is special and the first sprite of the first tilesheet in a tileset should be blank.
 Indices run sequentially through each sheet and continue incrementing for each new sheet without resetting, so index 32 is the first sprite in the third row of the first sheet.
 If the first sheet has 320 sprites in it, index 352 would be the first sprite of the third row of the second sheet.